© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Promontory fort on Dorstone Hill is a scheduled monument protected by Historic England under reference 1014544.
 View the official record →

-Promontory fort on Dorstone Hill is a prehistoric hillfort located in Herefordshire, commanding a defensive position on a natural promontory.
+Promontory fort on Dorstone Hill is a prehistoric hillfort located in Herefordshire, positioned on a naturally defended promontory in the landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014544.

 Promontory fort on Dorstone Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014544.